Can I legally dispense medications from my office?

 We offer a no start-up cost option that can launch MetroRx in your practice in a few weeks.
 This workers' compensation program waives the cost of software licensing, monthly software fees, and billing fees.
 We will supply you with a printer and even a computer if needed.
 We can launch MetroRx for your workers' compensation claims in less than two weeks.

 What level of support do you offer for the Topicals program in my practice?

 We offer virtually any level of support your practice desires.
 At the launch, our technicians and service staff will aid you in hardware setup, software training, and dispensing of medications.
 They will also provide you with ongoing support and service to ensure that your practice is satisfied.

 What do I need to start on the program immediately?

-In order to proceed with the MetroRx program, we simply need you to complete our simple Practice Enrollment Form and review our Client Program Management Agreement.
+In order to proceed with the MetroRx program, we simply need you to complete our Program Enrollment Form and review our Program Management Agreement.
 We will also need copies of your state professional, controlled substance, and DEA licenses.
-In many states, a pharmacy license (NPDS) is required and this can be obtained online in just a few days.
-We will guide you through the entire process.
-After placing your initial MetroRx inventory order, we will implement the software activation and then schedule onsite training.
+After placing your initial MetroRx inventory order, we will implement the software and schedule onsite training.
 Then, when your inventory arrives you are able to start dispensing to your patients immediately.